tyaq/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.

 The images are pre-processed by converting them into YUV from RGB using OpenCV.
 Then the Y-channel(gamma) is extracted, and considered as a grayscale representation of the image.
 This image is then normalized to occupy the full 0-255 value scale using OpenCV's histogram normalize function.
 The end result is a grayscale dataset where every image's contrast is the same.
-Their difference in luminance is the same no image will be too light or too bright.
+Their difference in luminance is the same, no image will be too light or too bright.

 Here is an example of a traffic sign image before and after this process.